 - 3. The Democratic Services Team have been working with our contractors, software providers and the ICT department to implement an upgrade to the Council Conferencing system. - 4.
-The conferencing system upgrade includes: - a. an updated app for android/iOS devices and Windows/Mac desktop client which enables following additional functionality: - A camera on/off facility for the remote attendee. - A "hands up" function to enable remote users to indicate to the Chair that they have a point of order or a point of personal explanation to make. - A background to be applied to mask the venue of the remote attendee. - A chat function to enable remote attendees to chat to each other but not to the in-person attendees or the Chair. - A remote screen sharing facility.
+The conferencing system upgrade includes: - a. an updated app for android/iOS devices and Windows/Mac desktop client which enables following additional functionality: - A camera on/off facility for the remote attendee. - A "hands up" function to enable remote users to indicate to the Chair that they have a point of order or a point of personal explanation to make. - A background to be applied to mask the venue of the remote attendee. - A remote screen sharing facility.